LLNL/hiop/plan/plan.md

 ### Revisiting NLP IPM filter line-search  to ensure robustness
 Essentially revisit B.2. as needed by the GPU solver for MDS ACOPF - likely additional algorithmic features will be needed to ensure robustness of HIOP GPU solver and "workarounds" for inertia calculation
-i.
-Ipopt Adapter of HiOp MDS interface for easier testing ii. run and evaluate performance iii. implement the required algorithmic features, repeat ii.
+1. Ipopt Adapter of HiOp MDS interface for easier testing
+2. run and evaluate performance
+3. implement the required algorithmic features, repeat ii.

-Likely will be done in conjunction with E. below
+Likely will be done in conjunction with E. below.

 ## E. Summit runs and profiling of ACOPF